In the Star Wars universe, Twi'leki (known as Ryl when accompanied with precise lekku movements) is the language spoken by the Twi'leks.

 2. Definite ('the') & indefinite ('a' or 'an') articles are not words in the Twi'leki language, due to the fact that such articles are determined by lekku movements made during speech.
 For example, the term 'the rock' would be spoken simply as 'nat', with the definite article ('the') added with a subtle upward inflection of both lekku tips at once.
 However, if the speaker does not have lekku, or the Twi'leki is in writing and needs explicit specification, the words for 'one' ('uza') and 'a' ('uza') are used interchangeably when needed, and a definite article is implied otherwise.

 It started simply as a lexicon, created by many dedicated fans and Twi'lek roleplayers, back in the days before the prequel saga had ended.
 This lexicon was far from perfect—with many internal inconsistencies, and lacking a cohesive grammatical structure among other things—but it was still inspired, and had the bones of a really beautiful language.
 Sometime afterwards, elements of Twi'leki were included in the Clone Wars TV series, which means there are currently very limited bits of Twi'leki that are considered to be canon.
-The good news of this is that means there is lots of room for the language to grow, and there is the opportunity, however slim, for Disney canonize the full language.
+The good news of this is that means there is lots of room for the language to grow.

-And yes, I totally just quoted Kiva Seela'Blen, I have tons of respect for her contributions to the Twi'lek lore and would very much recommend her site here if you want to trace where much of this conlang originated.
+And yes, I totally just quoted Kiva Seela'Blen, I'm a big fan of her contributions to the Twi'lek lore and would very much recommend her site here if you want to trace where much of this conlang originated.
+EDIT: That link is redundant.
+I still encourage checking the link out through archive.org, though.